 Hibbett Sports – 1495 W, US-40, Vernal; (435) 789-0555

 Packing Your Gear

 We recommend you take on the river only what’s absolutely necessary.
-Keeping gear to a minimum insures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
-If you do have extra luggage you will need to store it in your vehicle, you may check with the trip leader about storing small items in the OARS office.
+Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
+If you do have extra luggage you will need to store it in your vehicle.

 In reviewing your statement, you’ll note a $1/person/day donation to the Yampa River Awareness Project of the Friends of the Yampa, a non-profit conservation organization that strives to protect and enhance the environmental and recreational integrity of the Yampa River, its basin, and its tributaries through stewardship, advocacy, partnerships and education.
 The mission of the Yampa River Awareness Project is to educate the public about the Yampa River, its special attributes, and current water projects and proposals for this river and its surrounding area.
 One-hundred percent of these funds go directly to the Yampa River Awareness Project and your contribution is tax-deductible.
 This donation is voluntary and may be removed from your invoice if you choose not to participate.
 Please notify our office if you would prefer to delete the donation from your balance.